-The Red Eléctrica Group's stakeholder management model incorporates the requirements of relevant standards and benchmarks, such as AA1000, IQNet SR10, ISO26000 and Global Reporting Initiative.
+Thanks to these mechanisms, a total of 1,320 shareholders voted (166 in person and 1,154 by proxy) at the 2020 Annual General Meeting of Shareholders (AGM).
+The average percentage of votes in favour of the proposed resolutions submitted to the 2019 AGM was 87,8%.
+This percentage includes all the resolutions, including those concerning directors' remuneration, in which SEPI abstains, as it has done for many years, following a rule it has adopted in all the listed companies in which it does not have a controlling interest.
+If the resolutions on directors' remuneration are excluded, the average percentage of vote in favour would be 97.9 %.
+The Red Eléctrica Group's stakeholder management model incorporates the requirements of relevant standards and benchmarks, such as AA1000, IQNet SR10, ISO26000 or Global Reporting Initiative.
 This model ensures adequate management of the significant economic, social and environmental impacts of the Red Eléctrica Group's activities and services on its stakeholders, avoiding the risk of not quickly identifying any problem that may affect the relationship with them.
 This model contemplates the following phases: identification and segmentation of stakeholders, prioritisation and definition of the framework and channels of relations.

-The Company carries out an annual perception studies aimed at evaluating the satisfaction of stakeholders with the Company's performance and at identifying requirements and expectations.
-In addition to serving as a tool for engaging closely with stakeholders, these studies are a prime lever for continued improvement in the Company.
+The company carries out an annual program of perception studies aimed at evaluating the satisfaction of stakeholders with the company's performance and identifying requirements and expectations.
+In addition to serving as a tool for approaching and dialoguing with its stakeholders, these studies are a prime lever for the company's continuous improvement.